-It’s easier to misplace a pension plan than you think and happens a lot.
-The Association of British Insurers (ABI) estimates that more than 1.6 million pension plans, worth an average of £13,000 are currently unclaimed.
-And that looks set to rise with the Government predicting that there could be as many as 50 million misplaced pots by 2050.
+It’s easier to misplace a pension pot than you think and it happens a lot.
+It is estimated that more than 2.8 million pension plans, worth an average of £9,470, are currently unclaimed.
+And that looks set to rise with the government predicting that there could be as many as 50 million misplaced pots by 2050.

-So, how do all these pension plans get lost and forgotten?
+So, how do all these plans get lost and forgotten?
 And what can you do about it?

-Well, the good news is that every employer now has to provide most of their workers with a pension plan that both they and their employees pay into and more than 10 million people have been ‘auto-enrolled’ since 2012.
+Well, the good news is that every employer now has to provide most of their workers with a pension plan that both they and their employees pay into.
+Meaning more than 10 million people have been ‘auto-enrolled’ since 2012.

-If you think one or possibly more of these lost or dormant pension plans could be yours, it’s quite straightforward to track them down.
+If you think one or possibly more of these lost or dormant pension pots could be yours, it can be quite straightforward to track them down.

 If it’s been some time since you took out the pension plan, you could be in for a nice surprise as it’s had the potential to grow in value over the years thanks to potential investment growth and compounding.

 Consider bringing all your pension plans together

-If you’re fortunate to trace a lost pension plan or even if you want to make managing a number of pension plans easier, you could consider moving older pension plans into your current plan.
+If you manage to trace a lost pension plan or if you want to make managing a number of plans easier, you could consider moving older pension plans into your current plan.

-Having all your pensions savings in one plan can cut down on admin time, as well as potentially reducing the charges you pay.
+Having all your pensions savings in one place can cut down on admin time, as well as potentially reducing the charges you pay.

 It might not be right for everyone and there’s no guarantee you’ll get more as a result of transferring.
-Some older workplace pension plans might have valuable benefits.
+Some older workplace pension plans might have valuable benefits or guarantees.
 Check you aren’t losing these if you want to transfer them in to your current plan.
-If you’re thinking about moving money out of a final salary (also known as a defined benefit) pension plan, or if you’re unsure about your options, you should seek financial advice, which there’s likely to be a charge for.
+For example, if you’re thinking about moving money out of a final salary (also known as a defined benefit) pension plan, or if you’re unsure about your options, you should seek financial advice.

-Remember, a pension is an investment, so its value can go down as well as up and it could be worth less than was paid in.
+A pension plan is an investment, so its value can go down as well as up and it could be worth less than was paid in.

 Getting everything into shape

-There are also really useful tools available, like our pension calculator, that make it easy for you to work out what you should be saving today to make sure that your future tomorrows are just as you want them to be.
+There are also really useful tools available, like our pension calculator, that make it easy for you to work out what you should be saving today to help make your future tomorrows just as you want them to be.

-And the next time you move jobs or change address, take the time to do the little bit of paperwork that will help you keep track of your old pension plan.
+And the next time you move jobs or change address, take the time to do the little bit of paperwork to make sure you continue to keep track of all your pension plans.